JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_injection.md

 Create an XML file with the injection configuration.
 You can export existing injections from the IntelliLang settings to create a template and then edit it.
-[Element patterns](https://plugins.jetbrains.com/docs/intellij/element-patterns.html) are used to specify the context where injections will take place.
+[](element_patterns.md) are used to specify the context where injections will take place.
 Custom language authors can use the specific patterns returned from their implementation of [`JavaLanguageInjectionSupport.getPatternClasses`](%gh-ic%/plugins/IntelliLang/java-support/org/intellij/plugins/intelliLang/inject/java/JavaLanguageInjectionSupport.java).